hpcaitech/ColossalAI/docs/source/en/advanced_tutorials/train_vit_using_pipeline_parallelism.md

     loss = criterion(outputs)
     return loss
 ```
-## Boost VIT Model
+## Boost the VIT Model
-We begin by enhancing the model with colossalai's pipeline parallelism strategy.
-First, we define a `HybridParallelPlugin` object. `HybridParallelPlugin` encapsulates various parallelism strategies in colossalai.
-You can specify the use of pipeline parallelism by setting three parameters: pp_size, num_microbatches, and microbatch_size.
+We begin to enhance the model with colossalai's pipeline parallelism strategy.
+Firstly we define a `HybridParallelPlugin` object. `HybridParallelPlugin` encapsulates various parallelism strategies in colossalai.
+You can specify the use of pipeline parallelism by setting three parameters: `pp_size`, `num_microbatches`, and `microbatch_size`.
 For specific parameter settings, refer to the plugin-related documentation.
 Then, we initialize the booster with the `HybridParallelPlugin` object.
 ```python
 plugin = HybridParallelPlugin(
             tp_size=TP_SIZE,